 Youth Development Volunteer

 With more than 50 percent of Eswatini’s population under the age of 25, Youth Development work is more pressing than ever before.
-In many areas of the country, traditional family and community systems are unable to meet the changing needs of Swati youth; additionally, schools struggle to equip youth with the critical life skills needed to thrive in today’s rapidly modernizing world.
+In many areas of the country, traditional family and community systems are working to meet the changing needs of Swati youth; additionally, schools are working to equip youth with the critical life skills needed to thrive in today’s rapidly modernizing world.
 There is tremendous opportunity within Eswatini to actively engage young people in planning for their future and the future of their communities.

 1) Planning and teaching life skills classes using the ministries Life Skills Curriculum four days per week in both secondary and high schools settings.